 - 3/4 cup heavy cream

 - 10 oz fettuccine

 - 1 cup freshly grated parmesan

 - 2 cups grape or cherry tomatoes, halved

 - 1/4 cup fresh chopped parsley or basil

-Cut each chicken breast in half crosswise.
+- Cut each breast in half crosswise.
 Then take the thicker half and cut it in half lengthwise.
 This will produce three pieces of about the same size and thickness.

-Lay out the pieces on the cutting board and cover them with plastic wrap.
-Lightly pound the chicken to make it all uniformly flat.
+- Lay out the pieces on the cutting board and cover them with plastic wrap.
+Lightly pound them to make them all uniformly flat.

-Sprinkle the chicken with the kosher salt and black pepper.
-Set the chicken aside while you prep the rest of the ingredients.
+- Sprinkle the chicken with the kosher salt and black pepper.
+Set it aside while you prep the rest of the ingredients.

-Cook the chicken for 2-3 minutes on the first side and then 2-3 minutes on the second side, or until browned on both sides and cooked through.
-Remove the chicken to a bowl.
+- Cook the chicken for 2-3 minutes on the first side and then 2-3 minutes on the second side, or until browned on both sides and cooked through.
+Remove to a bowl.